 - Property damage coverage that pays to repair the vehicle if it is damaged in an accident and not entirely the driver’s fault.

-- Contingent collision and comprehensive coverage that pays for damage to the vehicle, subject to a $1,000 deductible.
+- Contingent collision coverage and comprehensive auto coverage that pays for damage to the vehicle, subject to a $1,000 deductible.

 Note that damage collision coverage only applies if the vehicle is also insured for collision and comprehensive coverage on the owner’s personal auto policy.